kubernetes-sigs/gateway-api/site-src/api-types/listenerset.md

     sectionName: second
 ```

-To attach a Route to a `ListenerSet` and its parent `Gateway`, it MUST have multiple `parentRefs` eg:
+In some rare cases, you may want to attach a Route to separate Listeners in both a ListenerSet and its parent Gateway.
+In that case, your configuration would look like this:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1